Publications(Most recent listed first; list includes forthcoming and conditionally accepted)

 Bahar, D., S Rosenow, E Stein, and R Wagner.
 "Export take-offs and acceleration: Unpacking cross-sector linkages in the evolution of comparative advantage".
 World Development.
 Volume 117, May 2019, pp. 48-60The elevator pitch: Using global exports data, we find that (i) countries tend to diversify towards technologically related products, and (ii) developing countries also tend to diversify upstream of current exports, not through downstream processing (e.g., a country is more likely to become exporters of textiles, if it already has a large garment sector).
-This is consistent with Albert Hirschman’s 60-year-old view that the forces behind upstream linkages fueled the growth of new competitive industries in the developing world.[Brookings blog post]
+This is consistent with Albert Hirschman’s 60-year-old view that the forces behind upstream linkages fueled the growth of new competitive industries in the developing world.Media and commentary: Brookings blog post

 Bahar, D., CA Molina, and MA Santos.
 "Fool's Gold: The Impact of Venezuelan Currency Devaluations on Multinational Stock Prices".
 Economía (Journal of LACEA).
 Volume 19, Issue 1, Fall 2018, pp. 93-128.The elevator pitch: We find that multinational firms active in Venezuela experienced abnormal negative shocks in their stock prices following arguably predictable devaluations in Venezuela.
 We use synthetic control methods to confirm our findings.
-We interpret the results as a suggestive indication of market inefficiencies in the process of asset pricing.[VoxLACEA blog post]
+We interpret the results as a suggestive indication of market inefficiencies in the process of asset pricing.Media and commentary: VoxLACEA

-*** Bahar D. "The middle productivity trap: dynamics of productivity dispersion".
+Bahar D. "The middle productivity trap: dynamics of productivity dispersion".
 Economic Letters.
 Volume 167, June 2018, pp. 60-66The elevator pitch: I find productivity divergence for firms within a country and (narrowly defined) industries, with both low and very high productivity firms growing at significant faster paces.
 This pattern can explain the rising productivity dispersion and increasing market share of hi-productivity firms.
-I find that this divergence is particularly prevalent among knowledge intensive industries, suggesting that it responds to the difficulties in the diffusion of knowledge. [ Brookings blog post] [Media mentions: New York Times]
+I find that this divergence is particularly prevalent among knowledge intensive industries, suggesting that it responds to the difficulties in the diffusion of knowledge.
+Media and commentary: Brookings, New York Times

-Kim, DY, Bahar, D and Choudhury R. "The expansion in the spread of ideas and in global collaborations through flight connectedness"Elevator pitch: Using a regression discontinuity, we study how the existence of non-stop flights between inventors affects the likelihood of global collaborations in patenting.
+Kim, DY, Bahar, D and Choudhury R. "Innovation on Wings: Flight connectedness and the diffusion of knowledge"Elevator pitch: Using a regression discontinuity, we study how the existence of non-stop flights between inventors affects the likelihood of global collaborations in patenting.

 Bahar, D., R Choudhury and J Sappenfield.
 "Migration Policy Reform and Global Collaborative Patenting within Multinational Firms: Causal Multi-country Evidence"Elevator pitch: We study changes in patterns of global innovation following hundreds of migration reforms across 15 countries.
 We find that reforms that ease the inflow of foreigners or of returning citizens results in higher cross-border patenting activity for multinational corporations.